chshrc/big-brain/README.md

 This repository is a collection of my notes.

+They are solely written in Markdown using [Pandoc Markdown](https://pandoc.org).

 It was inspired by watching [rwxrob](https://twitch.tv/rwxrob).
 Thank you, Rob!

 Feel free to take advantage of the knowledge written down here for your own learning journey, as it is public domain!